Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 There is no denying that the Speed Brew models with their 10-cups-in-three-minutes speed are the best overall units.
 Each of them has pros and cons as described above, but it’s the Bunn Speed Brew Elite that we choose as the overall winner because of its all-around performance.

-So the Elite definitely has its fans.
 That said, if you’re shopping for a company break room, or you’re just a big coffee drinker with a big kitchen, you might want to give the industrial-strength VP17-1 a second look.

 No matter which option you choose, one thing is for sure: Bunn coffee makers are here to stay.